marvin-j97/skriva/packages/skriva-transport-append-file/README.md

 # skriva-transport-append-file

-Write logs to rotating files
+Stupidly append logs to a file

 Check https://github.com/marvin-j97/skriva for more info